 Manuscripts must be .pdf files.

 To assure anonymity:

-The manuscript itself should not contain any information that would reveal the identity of its author.
-All contact information will be entered separately using the Submittable form.
-Use the “Acknowledgements” field of the submission manager for any first-publication credits of individual poems.
+- The manuscript itself should not contain any information that would reveal the identity of its author.
+All contact information will be entered separately in the applicant’s Submittable account.

 Applicants may submit manuscripts elsewhere simultaneously but must notify Passager immediately if a manuscript is accepted for publication by another publisher.